 Boating laws exist to keep our waters safe, and boaters who break the law face serious consequences.
-At Larry R. Williams, PLLC, we’ve represented many victims of boating recklessness, and won compensation for medical bills, property damages, pain and suffering, and more.
+At Larry R. Williams, PLLC, our Nashville accident lawyers have represented many victims of boating recklessness, and won compensation for medical bills, property damages, pain and suffering, and more.

 Tennessee Boating Regulations

 The Tennessee Wildlife Resources Agency enforces the Tennessee Boating Safety Act and patrols our lakes to ensure boaters abide by the rules.
 They have the authority to stop any vessel and issue citations, as well as make arrests if necessary.
 Many negligent boaters, however, slip under the radar until it’s too late, once an accident has already happened.

 Boating under the influence, just like a DUI, has a limit of .08% blood alcohol level before it’s deemed illegal.
 However, even one drink can impair a boater and lead them to make devastating choices.
 Ignoring speed limits and not paying enough attention to surroundings can lead to a boat crashing into another vessel – or worse, a swimmer or jet skier.